frankmcsherry/columnar/README.md

 }
 ```

-Each of the three cases above have their own implementations, and that is really all their is to the code.
+Each of the three cases above have their own implementations, and that is really all there is to the code.

 ### uint and base types ###